Is self-employment right for me?

 Potential advantages of self-employment:

-• You can choose your own working hours and potentially enjoy a better work/life balance.
+• You can select your own working hours and potentially enjoy a better work/life balance.

-• You can maximise any opportunities you spot and pick projects that excite you.
+• The chance to maximise any opportunities you spot and pick projects that excite you.

-• You could improve your quality of life and enjoy more job satisfaction by focusing on what you enjoy, possibly cutting out the daily commute, and ideally creating a work culture that you can thrive in.
+• The opportunity to improve your quality of life and experience more job satisfaction by focusing on what you enjoy.
+You could possibly cut out the daily commute, and ideally create a work culture that you can thrive in.

-• You will have the freedom to play to your strengths by making the most of your skills, have the opportunity to learn new ones and outsource to experts when you require their specialist experience.
+• You’ll have the freedom to play to your strengths by making the most of your skills.

 • You’ll have the authority to develop and shape the direction of your business as it grows.